-* This is a small ensemble you may join in addition to your large ensemble (Chorus or Concert Band)
+* This is a small ensemble in addition to the large ensembles (Chorus or Concert Band)

 The Trombone Choir (Posaunenchor) is a tradition of the Moravian Church, dating back to 1733, when the first set of trombones arrived in Herrnhut, Germany.

 The Festival is a unique opportunity for trombonists to perform as an ensemble, and many other instrumentalists bring trombones to join in.

 - Soprano trombone (in Bb) uses the same mouthpiece as Trumpet and is pitched in Bb.
 Reads Bb treble parts.

 - Alto trombones are made in F and Eb and read transposed music like French and Alto Horns in treble clef.
 Some alto players read Alto Clef in C.

 - Tenor and Bass trombones are the common modern trombone, reading Bass Clef in C.

 - Contrabass trombone also reads Bass Clef in C, but can play the tuba part (chorale books) or sometimes just a lower part, or an octave lower part.
 Bass Trombones pitched in F or G are often referred to as contrabass, but a true contrabass is equivalent to a BBb Tuba.
 Bass Trombones in all keys are welcome!